-May use a Power 3 Special statement in the Charming Style.
-The player makes a flattering remark, which the NPC legitimately finds genuine.
+May use a Power 3 Special Statement.
+Make a flattering remark which the NPC legitimately finds genuine.
 If the statement has influence, the NPC is at -2 Threshold to the next statement in the encounter.
-Must use the "Adore" keyword.
+Must use the Keyword "Adore".